junhecui/wechat-chatbot/README.md

 * Automatically respond to messages containing keywords.
   * Ability to add / remove responses within messaging service.
   * Adding multiple keywords for one response will require all the keywords being present in the message for the specific response to be sent.
+  * Note: Manual keyword input will *override* automatic similar message response; if a message contains all the keywords for a keyword : response pairing, the associated response will be sent.

 ### Message Relay Feature

-* Automatically messages bot user when pinged by another user with associated message.
+* Automatically messages bot user in response room when message is not automatically responded to through similar message response or keyword : response pairing.
   * User response will be relayed back to target group.

 ## Technologies Used